This is a design study to demonstrate the affordances of a single egress strategy within the footprint of a code-compliant scissor stair.

 Apartment buildings and condo towers on narrow urban sites are often designed with a scissor stair to provide the required two means of egress.
 Scissor stairs are particularly effective at reducing the floor area required for circulation and save on the cost of building two distinct stair enclosures.

 The NBC permits scissor stairs so long as a continuous fire separation of the two stairs is maintained and the exit doors are located sufficiently apart from one another.
 However many other jurisdictions do not permit scissor stairs, the model code for the United States for instance does not permit scissor stairs to count as two separate means of egress ( IBC 2015 - 1007.1.1 “Interlocking or scissor stairways shall be counted as one exit stairway”).

-These drawings visualize what a code change would allow if one means of egress were allowed in a six storey building with four dwelling units per storey.
-A scissor stair is compared to a single stair design, in which the savings on floor area are used to demonstrate the spatial qualities of such a design - allowing for more generous landings, increased stair width, gentler rise and run of the stair and a lightwell to establish a visual relation between floors.
+These drawings visualize what a code change could allow if one means of egress were allowed in a six storey building with four dwelling units per storey.
+A scissor stair is compared to a single stair design, in which the savings on floor area improve the spatial quality of the stair - allowing for more generous landings, increased stair width, gentler rise and run of the stair and a lightwell to establish a visual relation between floors.

 Note: This design study has intentionally ignored the required corridor separation of the exit stair, which is a requirement of the proposed code change for Part 3 buildings up to six storeys.